 Creating great content for social media takes time and planning to find your optimum formula.
 Try starting with the social media channel that your key target customer is most likely to be active on and create content with them in mind.
 If that channel is Instagram here’s 5 tips how to improve your Instagram strategy.
 Organic (free) growth on social media takes time and the algorithms of each platform frequently change, we recommend that you focus on engagement with your content (comments as well as likes) rather than follower growth, and have fun getting to know and networking with your local audience.

 5. Encourage reviews and share the best

 Trust and recommendations are key to success online, especially with the overwhelming amount of choice from local, national and global brands.
-Each review you receive online be it on Google, Facebook or a review partner, is going to help you win more customers.
+Each review you receive online be it on Google, Facebook or a review partner, is going to help you win more customers and they are a key part of a local digital marketing strategy.
 Consistently deliver a 5 star service and then share those reviews with your audiences on your website and social media channels.
 Don’t be shy, shout about what your customers really think of your brand!

 Are you ready to take your small business into its next stage of growth?
 Do you want to create or optimise your brand’s presence online?
 Hi Digital are a boutique, digital agency dedicated to growing small businesses with effective digital strategies and we’d love to help you reach your business goals.
 Please email us email@example.com or please get in touch with using the form below to book a free consultation with us.